United States Telephone Herald Company

 The United States Telephone Herald Company, founded in 1909, was the parent corporation for a number of associated "telephone newspaper" companies, located throughout the United States, that were organized to provide news and entertainment over telephone lines to subscribing homes and businesses.
-This was the most ambitious attempt made to develop a distributed audio service prior to the rise of radio broadcasting in the early 1920s.
+This was the most ambitious attempt to develop a distributed audio service prior to the rise of radio broadcasting in the early 1920s.

 At least a dozen associate companies were chartered, but despite initial optimism and ambitious goals, only two systems ever went into commercial operation — one based in Newark, New Jersey (New Jersey Telephone Herald, 1911-1912) and the other in Portland, Oregon (Oregon Telephone Herald, 1912-1913).
 Moreover, both of these systems were shut down after operating for only a short time, due to economic and technical issues.

 Corporation activity peaked in 1913, but the lack of success caused the company to suspend operations, and the corporation charter for the United States Telephone Herald Company was repealed in early 1918.